-With apps like Perzonalization that deliver personalized recommendations in real time as the email is opened, you can show the shopper the items they last viewed as well as the item(s) they abandoned.
+With apps like Perzonalization that deliver personalized recommendations in real-time as the email is opened, you can show the shopper the items they last viewed as well as the item(s) they abandoned.
 This works even if they have returned to this site in between you sending the email and them opening it.

-Recovery Tip #5 – Don’t Act Desperate
+How to Convert Abandoned Carts Tip #5 – Don’t Act Desperate

 A big mistake that I see a lot of Shopify store owners making with their cart abandonment emails is giving away a discount straight out of the gate.